Dami Im: 2013–2015: Dami Im and Heart Beats

 It was reported on 19 January 2014 that fashion label Alannah Hill had signed Im to be the face of their autumn and winter 2014 collection.
 On 24 January 2014, Im released a cover of "I Am Australian" with Henderson, Jessica Mauboy, Justice Crew, Nathaniel Willemse and Samantha Jade, to coincide with the Australia Day celebrations.
 The song peaked at number 51 on the ARIA Singles Chart.
 Im's next single, an acoustic cover of Dolly Parton's "Jolene", was released on 7 March 2014, but failed to chart.
 In May 2014, she became an ambassador for Priceline Pharmacy's You Beauty campaign, which celebrates the diversity of Australian women.
 The following month, Im became the ambassador of Nintendo's video game, Tomodachi Life.
 On 3 September 2014, Im performed at The Marquee in Sydney as part of Nova FM's Red Room Global Tour.

 Im's third studio album, Heart Beats, was released on 17 October 2014 and debuted at number seven on the ARIA Albums Chart, becoming Im's second top-ten album.
 The album was preceded by the release of its first two singles, "Super Love" and "Gladiator", both of which peaked at number 11 on the ARIA Singles Chart.
 The former also reached the top-twenty on the South Korea Gaon Charts and was certified platinum, while the latter was certified gold for selling over 35,000 copies.
 In December 2014, Im was the supporting act for John Legend's Australian leg of his All of Me Tour.
 Im's sixth lead single "Smile" was released on 29 May 2015, and debuted at number 48.
 In June 2015, it was confirmed that Im was working on her upcoming fourth studio album.
+In 2015, Im competed on King of Mask Singer, the original version of The Masked Singer, as the Statue of Liberty.
+She only lasted for three rounds.